20 Center Street

 Outside these hours available by appointment

 The Social Services Department is responsible for providing assistance for residents with social, emotional, and economic needs.
 Our services help residents achieve self-sufficiency, maintain economic well-being and adjust to difficult circumstances and events in their lives.
-The department provides assistance with Energy Assistance, Renter’s Rebate Program, Back to School programs, Food Programs, Information and Referrals.
+The department provides assistance with Energy Assistance, Renter’s Rebate Program, Holiday programs, Back to School programs, Food Programs, Information and Referrals.

 Friend to Friend Food Pantry/ Thrift Store